How to Get from Marrakech Airport to City Center in Less Than 30 Minutes?

 • The bus stop is located near the main gate of the airport.

-Note: Make sure to look for signboards or ask airport staff to guide you to the correct stop.
+Note: Make sure to look for signboards or ask the airport staff to guide you to the correct stop.

 Operating Hours and Frequency